CONCEPT DESIGN - PERSONAL WORK

 WIZARD OF OZ MINIATURE GOLF

-Wizard of Oz Miniature Golf is my design proposal for a highly themed miniature golf course.
-The course was to be located in Savannah, GA; I selected an open, grassy site on Hutchinson Island across the Savannah River from the renown Savannah River Street.
-A hot air balloon would function as advertisement and as a wienie, beckoning people to venture across the waterway.
-When guests arrive, they enter into a quaint country farm setting with a peculiar gypsy wagon sitting front and center.
-The wagon is where guests may purchase their round of mini golf and retrieve their balls and clubs.
-They are then sent on their way by Professor Marvel over to the Gale farmhouse to begin their game.
-It is here that guests are transported from the ordinary world to the merry old land of Oz.
+Wizard of Oz Miniature Golf is my design proposal for a highly themed mini golf course.
+Located in Savannah, GA, I selected an open, grassy site on Hutchinson Island across the Savannah River from the renown Savannah River Street.
+A hot air balloon anchored on-site functions as advertisement, beckoning people to venture across the waterway.
+Arriving guests enter into a quaint farm setting with a peculiar traveling wagon sitting front and center.
+At the wagon guests may purchase their round of golf and retrieve their balls and clubs.
+They are then sent on their way over to the Gale farmhouse to begin their game.
+It is here that guests are transported from the ordinary world to the vibrant land of Oz.
 Players follow in Dorothy's footsteps as they play through 18 holes, journeying through Oz and encountering Dorothy's friends and foes along the way.

-I chose five of the planned 18 holes to display below:
+I chose five of the planned 18 holes to flesh out in SketchUp:

 (1) Dorothy's House, (2) Munchkinland, (10) Flying Monkeys, (12) I'm Melting!, and (13) Emerald City.